gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 ## Unfaithful

-For the first appointment with Dr Wagner (a reminder: not a real name), I flew from San Francisco to Munich in early November 2018.
-I was in equal parts curious and skeptical of my trip.
+For my first appointment with Dr Wagner (a reminder: not a real name), I flew from San Francisco to Munich.
+It was early November 2018.
+I was in equal parts curious and skeptical of taking my trip.
 I was following my physical therapist's recommendation to visit Munich, but she knew the chief doctor through his book only.
-As I was researching the clinic ahead of my arrival, I had two goals: try to form an opinion of my own and figure out intelligent questions to ask once I arrive in Germany to patch up the inherent uncertainty of my evaluation.
+As I was researching the clinic ahead of my arrival, I had two goals: form an opinion of my own and figure out intelligent questions to ask once I arrive in Munich to patch up the inherent uncertainty of my prior evaluation.

 Through personal intelligence work, I discovered an impressive array of famous people that had their treatment at the clinic.
-In addition to Usain Bolt I mentioned [previously](slim-shady-year-part3), the list includes Bono (the one from U2), Vitali Klitschko (who dominated boxing for a decade), and other star athletes from NFL, NBA, etc. It was hard for me to imagine all these heavyweights would be collectively delusional to visit that place.
-On the other hand, celebrities are prone to questionable practices.
+In addition to Usain Bolt I mentioned [previously](slim-shady-year-part3), the list includes Bono, Vitali Klitschko (who dominated boxing for a decade), and other star athletes from NFL, NBA.
+It was hard for me to imagine all these heavyweights would be collectively delusional to visit that place.
+On the other hand, celebrities are prone to questionable beliefs.
 Ask Tom Cruise about Scientology.

 Why did I doubt the clinic in the first place?
-The same intelligence work returned hints of highly controversial practices of the chief doctor and founder of the clinic.
+My intelligence work returned hints of highly controversial practices of the chief doctor and founder of the clinic.
 I found mentions of injection of extracts from young calf blood, rich in amino acids.
 I saw articles on goat blood injections.
 Or injections of shredded cockerel's comb.
 Yep, you're reading it right.
-I came across numerous stirrups in the medical community, accusations of doping athletes with weird practices acting as a cover-up.
+I came across numerous stirs in the medical community, accusations of doping athletes with weird practices acting as a cover-up.
 Highly accomplished doctors and scientists were calling for the exclusion of the chief doctor from speaking at conferences.
 If there was an equivalent of firewalking in the world of medicine, I found it - I thought to myself.

-Doktor Wagner called me into his office, and we started chatting.
+Doctor Wagner called me into his office, and we started chatting.
 I wanted this meeting to be efficient, so I rehearsed both short and long versions of my medical history.
 What I tried so far, how my muscle tension was gradually and mysteriously getting worse.
-I came ultra prepared with notebooks detailing my tension scores, an old CD with MRIs, etc. To my surprise, the doctor wasn't interested in looking at anything I brought.
-After a short greeting, our conversation went like
+I came ultra prepared with notebooks detailing my tension scores, an old CD with MRIs, and any material I thought was relevant.
+To my surprise, the doctor wasn't interested in looking at anything I brought.
+After a short greeting, our conversation went like this:
-this:

 - I know what you have.
 We specialize in this problem here, and I think we can help you.

 I don't think I succeeded in hiding how taken aback I was.
 We continued:

-- But doc, we just met, and we didn't even go over my diagnostics.
+- But doctor, we just met, and we didn't even go over my diagnostics.
 We just talked, and you glanced over my posture.
 - I know.
 You're not the first one to be surprised.
 We have experience in cases like yours, but let's take an X-ray to make sure I got it right.
 We have a high-quality X-ray in the room next door.
 Once you get the results, come back to see me.

 I was increasingly confused.
 How come this doctor could know when others, often called world-class, couldn't make any progress on the diagnosis?
-And what X-ray has to do with it where you can see the bone structure that I knew was fine, and I had a muscle problem.
+And what would be the point of an X-ray?
+I knew my bone structure was fine and I had a muscle problem.
 Everyone else was asking for an MRI.
 None of it made any sense to me.
 I was fighting the urge to jump to conclusions about my trip just yet.

-I went to the X-ray room and had one taken for me twice.
-The first picture covered my whole body standing with the arms up, a pose similar to what they ask you at the airport security scanning machine.
-The second one was also in the standing position, but the X-ray picture zoomed onto my pelvis.
+I went to the X-ray room and had two scans taken.
+The first image covered my whole body standing with the arms up, a pose similar to what they ask you at the airport security scanning machine.
+The second one was also in the standing position, but the X-ray zoomed onto my pelvis.

 I returned to the doctor's room, and we resumed our conversation: